alexitx/stop-origin-migration/README.md

     If the file exists and is not empty:

-    1. Scroll to the end of the file
+    1. Scroll down to the end of the file

     2. Right before the closing tag (`</Settings>`) insert the following lines:
         ```xml